May 29th to 31st, 2020 Fogo Island, NL (Primarily Tilting and Joe Batt’s Arm)

-The Rug Hooking Guild NL is actively searching out antique hand hooked mats here in the province for registration with the Newfoundland and Labrador Archives.
+The Rug Hooking Guild NL is actively searching out antique hand hooked mats here in the province for registration with the RHGNL Heritage Hooked Rug Registry.
 If you have an old mat hooked by your grandmother, mother, aunt neighbor or friend, please contact us to arrange for the registration.
 Simply put, we take pictures of the front and back, try to determine the backing and the fabrics it was hooked with, and get as much history as we can about the mat and the person who hooked it.
 Please help us as we strive to keep this beautiful craft and the role it played in our past alive and well.

 Jackie Alcock of Corner Brook, NL designed and hooked this beautiful mat in commemoration of the 100th anniversary of a beautiful day which went, horribly wrong, and forever affected generations of Newfoundlanders and Labradorians.

 100 Years Later, Jackie has hooked a field of Forget-Me-Nots shining beneath a triangle shape sun, with a silver triangle in its center.
 An odd shape sun you may think, but our boys wore a silver triangle on their uniform that fateful day.
 When the sun hit that triangle and in turn caused a reflection, the boys became easy targets for the enemy.
 The result?
 A nightmare for families left behind at home in Newfoundland and Labrador as one by one the enemy bullets hit the shiny silver triangular shape target.
 801 brave men were battle ready, 68 answered roll call the next day.